Embe-Codez/embe-codez/README.md

 I've worked on a few projects, here are some that are my favorite right now:

-    Project A: A SIEM project that uses an ELK stack to collect network traffic data using packetbeat.
+ * SIEM project that uses an ELK stack to collect network traffic data using packetbeat.
-    Project B: Automating cloud infrastructure using Ansible and Terraform to deploy a complete single-page application.
+ * Automation project for cloud infrastructure using Ansible and Terraform to deploy a complete single-page application.

 ### Let's Connect! :mailbox_with_no_mail: